sourcapital/vordr/README.md

 BetterUptime's `Heartbeats` are used for alerting and incident management.

-The application:
-- Sends heartbeats once per minute for every node's `Health`, `Sync Status` and `Version`
+- Heartbeats are sent once per minute for every node's `Health`, `Sync Status` and `Version`

-If BetterUptime does not receive a heartbeat from the application for a certain period of time (`5m` by default), it will notify you and your team based on your escalation policy.
+If BetterUptime does not receive a heartbeat from Vǫrðr for a certain period of time (`5m` by default), it will notify you and your team based on your escalation policy.

 #### API Key